EG Group to amend and extend banking loans

 "The group has already initiated a process with key relationship banks seeking both an extension of its RCF (revolving credit facility) and banking facilities, and has received good support in this process," EG said.

-The group said proceeds from that deal, $1.4 billion from an earlier sale and leaseback transaction in the United States and reduced capital expenditure will enable it to reduce net debt from $9.801 billion in March 2023 to $5,375 billion - reducing net leverage from 6.3 times to 4.9 times.
+The group said proceeds from the Asda deal, $1.4 billion from an earlier sale and leaseback transaction in the U.S., proceeds from another small U.S. non-core asset disposal and reduced capital expenditure will enable it to reduce net debt from $9.80 billion in March 2023 to $5.37 billion, reducing net leverage from 6.3 times to 4.9 times.

 For the three months to March 31, EG's fiscal first quarter, it reported EBITDA of $228 million on a constant currency basis, on revenues of $7.2 billion, which it said was in line with management expectations.